vblain/tfs-wrike-updater/readme.md

 ![image](https://user-images.githubusercontent.com/2829865/37444763-8e2ded82-2867-11e8-9e75-a29070fdc6f9.png)

+This is very helpful so you can see within Wrike what code changes have gone into a task.

 This is done by implementing a TFS service hook, so this is a WebApi project.
 Upon receiving the hook call from TFS, it will update Wrike with the details of the commit using the Wrike API.

+## How to install

-To accomplish this, download this project, compile and host it somewhere in IIS under a virtual directory named something like "api-wrike-updater".
+Download this project, compile using Visual Studio and host it somewhere in IIS under a virtual directory named something like "api-wrike-updater".
 Assuming your server name is "MyAwesomeHost", you should be able to access the following:

 http://MyAwesomeHost/api-wrike-updater/v1/hello-world